argonne-lcf/AR2024/_highlights/06grover.md

 ---

 {% include txt-intro.html
-    blurb = "Hypersonic flight, the ability to fly at more than five times the speed of sound, has the potential to revolutionize technologies for national security, aviation, and space exploration.
-However, a fundamental understanding of the aerothermodynamics of hypersonic flight is needed to enable technological advances in this field.
-A research team from the University of Dayton Research Institute and Air Force Research Laboratory is using ALCF supercomputers to shed light on the complex thermal environment that hypersonic vehicles encounter."
+    blurb = "The development of hypersonic flight the ability to fly at 5 times the speed of sounds—and related capabilities is now of interest across the globe, potential to revolutionize technologies for national security, aviation, and space exploration.
+At the core of this research is the pursuit of accuracy in the prediction of the environment surrounding the hypervelocity vehicle.
+This work, led by a research team from the University of Dayton Research Institute and Air Force Research Laboratory, replicated a hypervelocity ground-test experiment using the novel direct molecular simulation (DMS) method."
 %}

 ## Challenge

-Strong shockwaves formed during hypersonic flight can cause the excitation of internal energy modes, and chemical reactivity in the shock heated gas.
-The rate processes for these phenomena competes with the local flow time, causing the flow to be in thermal and chemical nonequilibrium.
-Proper characterization of this state is important for designing the required thermal protection systems for hypersonic vehicles.
-A key challenge is to ensure that reduced-order models used in computational fluid dynamics codes can capture the strong coupling between fluid mechanics of the gas flow, gas-phase thermochemistry, and transport properties at high temperatures.
-Traditionally, these physics have been investigated separately by producing simplified models that tend to reproduce only certain aspects of high-speed, reacting flows.
+At high Mach numbers, the shock encapsulating a vehicle is strong enough to cause chemical reactions and excitation of internal energy modes in the shock-heated gas.
+A precise description of these processes is essential to many aspects of flight, especially the heat loads experienced by the vehicle.
+DMS methods were used to model a reactive Mach 8.2 oxygen flow over a double-cone geometry.
+The method relies on molecular dynamics guided by interaction potentials grounded in quantum mechanics to construct this complex flow-field.
+The free-stream conditions and the article configuration generate a flow with thermal, chemical, and mechanical nonequilibrium.

 ## Approach

-With this INCITE project, the team is running a custom version of the SPARTA Direct Simulation Monte Carlo (DSMC) code on ALCF computing resources to carry out direct molecular simulations (DMS) of hypersonic experiments.
-Their goal is to conduct simulations that rely solely on molecular-level interactions modeled using quantum mechanics, providing a fundamental comparison with experiments, and well-characterized solutions that can be used as benchmarks for reduced-order models.
+The researchers used a custom, massively parallel version of the SPARTA DSMC code to carry out the DMS simulation on ALCF computing resources.
+Due to the robust grid adaption and efficient parallelization of the code, the team was able to carry out a DMS of a continuum-scale flow.

 ## Results

-In a new study published in the _Journal of Fluid Mechanics_, the team detailed a large-scale, fully resolved DSMC computation of a non-equilibrium, reactive flow of pure oxygen over a double cone (a canonical hypersonic test case).
-The researchers used their highly accurate DMS method to obtain first-principles data to inform the parameters of the thermochemical and transport collision models.
-Their computations show good agreement with heat flux and pressure measured on the test article during the experiment.
-The computation also provided molecular-level insights such as the nonequilibrium distribution of energy in the kinetic and vibrational modes in the shock layer.
-The team’s results show the importance of particle methods in verifying physical assumptions made by reduced-order models.
+As detailed in _Science Advances_, the team used ALCF computing resources to simulate, for the first time, using a method grounded in quantum mechanics, a full-scale reactive hypersonic flow studied experimentally.
+Due to the fundamental nature of the simulation technique, this work provides a molecular-level description of internal energy excitation and reaction mechanisms throughout the system.
+Building on direct simulation monte carlo (DSMC) methods, DMS replaces stochastic collision models for particles in the flow with molecular dynamics calculations using interaction potentials derived from quantum mechanics.
+These ab initio interaction potentials are the only modeling input in the flow; therefore, all flow features can be attributed the quantum mechanically guided molecular interactions.

 ## Impact

-The team’s research is helping to advance our understanding of the complex aerothermodynamics of hypersonic flight, providing insights that could help inform the design of safer and efficient technologies for space travel and defense.
+This was the first-ever quantum mechanically guided simulation of a hypersonic ground test  The team’s research is helping to advance our understanding of the complex aerothermodynamics of hypersonic flight, providing insights that could help inform the design of safer and efficient technologies for space travel and defense.
+A simulation of such fidelity and detail can be used as a benchmark solution to verify computational fluid mechanics (CFD) codes and assess fundamental gaps and opportunities of improvement for the physics simulated by lower fidelity models.
+This, in turn, enables robust and accurate CFD solutions to mission-critical scenarios where the flow field may be in thermal and chemical nonequilibrium.